Prologue (ice show)

+Prologue (プロローグ) was a solo ice show by Japanese figure skater and two-time Olympic champion Yuzuru Hanyu in 2022, organized by TV Asahi, CIC Co., Ltd., and Team Sirius.
+The show was held in two cities at Pia Arena MM in Yokohama on November 4–5 and Flat Hachinohe in Hachinohe on December 2–3, and 5.

+It was the first solo ice show in the sport of figure skating and the prologue to the Yuzuru Hanyu Ice Story series, produced and directed by Hanyu.
+Each show had a duration of 90 minutes and featured 8–10 programs performed at the athletic level of skating competitions, opening with a six-minute warm-up session and a challenge of Hanyu's free skate program Seimei from the 2018 Winter Olympics.

+The show was sold out with 24,800 spectators at the two venues in total.
+The final day of the show in each city was screened live at cinemas in Japan and aired live on the subscription channel CS TV Asahi.
+A DVD and Blu-ray of the show was released on July 19, 2024.
+The broadcast of the Hachinohe show was awarded the Grand Prize in the category "best relay broadcast" at the 13th JSBA Original Programs Awards in 2023.
+The event was sponsored by Kosé, Ajinomoto, and Nishikawa, with the Yokohama shows receiving special sponsorship by Tōwa Pharmaceutical.

+Background

-At Prologue, Hanyu challenged the concept of a solo ice show with him as the only scheduled skater, which is an unusual approach compared to established show formats.
+Prologue is the first solo ice show to be produced in figure skating, with Hanyu as the only scheduled skater, which is an unusual approach compared to established show formats.
 The first major era of ice shows, headlined by Ice Follies and Ice Capades from the 1930s to 1980s, typically featured large skating ensembles inspired by ballet and theater.
-Since the late 1980s, ice shows experienced a shift towards smaller casts with elite international skaters, including multiple Olympic and World champions.
+Since the late 1980s, ice shows experienced a shift towards smaller casts with elite international skaters, including multiple Olympic and world champions.
 However, a solo ice show of 90 minutes was considered impractical due to the physical limits of skating and performing for a longer period.
 Hanyu's preparations included a significant improvement of his stamina, five practice run-throughs of the full show, and a new approach to commitment and pacing, stating: "I'm used to emptying the tank for one skate.
 I've never thought about heading back out immediately after.
 But I managed to add the strength and stamina I needed to get through it all."
 Three-time world champion Patrick Chan from Canada expressed his respect for Hanyu's accomplishment: "Just one person, without any group dancing in the middle?
 How is that possible?
 I think, Yuzu is the only person in the world who can do that.
 It's unbelievable stamina."